-If this sounds too hideous, and I would not recommend it, there is a Rydges Hotel on-site near the International Terminal and several hotels within 1 km of the domestic terminals.
+If this sounds too hideous, and I would not recommend it, there is a Rydges Hotel right at the door of the International Terminal.
+There are several more hotels within 1 km of the domestic terminals.

 How long before my flight do I need to arrive at the airport?

-The suggested times are 2 hours before a domestic flight and 3 hours before an international flight.
+The suggested times are two hours before a domestic flight and three hours before an international flight.
 If you are travelling by car, please allow for extended delays during peak hour.
 The peak traffic times are 6.30-9.30am and 4.30-6.30pm.